Rkrohit371/Doxygen_Makefile_Project/inc/README.md

 @mainpage MyFirstDoxygenProject
 @author Rohit Kumar

-### This project is to demonstracte Doxygen and makefile.
+### This project is to demonstrate Doxygen and makefile.